-Should this seem a regular rather than exceptional occurrence, first speak to the local team, and then if necessary escalate to the central foundation team.
+Should this seem a regular rather than exceptional occurrence, first speak to the local team, and then if necessary, escalate to the central foundation team.

-Your local foundation team have agreed that the educational academic programme can be delivered within your trust, and agreed that you will be given the time and assistance to complete this.
+Your local foundation team have agreed that the educational academic programme can be delivered within your trust and agreed that you will be given the time and assistance to complete this.
 Staff change, and if this is proving difficult, please escalate difficulties.
 Most will be easily remedied locally.
 This is still a new programme, and we do anticipate it will be an iterative process.
 Your constructive feedback will help us improve the experience in future years.

-This document was written by Dr Helen Johnson FSD East of England, consulting with stakeholder groups within the deanery.
+Author: Dr Helen Johnson - Foundation School Director for the East of England, in consultation with stakeholder groups within the deanery.